bonchae/msda-workshop/README.md

     * Python Script: Type `python examples/hello_world.py` and hit Enter/Return to run the hello_world script.
 This should print `Hello world!` to your terminal.
     * Streamlit App: Type `streamlit run examples/uber_pickups.py` and hit Enter/Return to run the example Uber web app, provided through Streamlit documentation.
 This should open an interactive web app in your browser, showing Uber ride data.
 Use Ctrl+Z in the terminal to exit back to the prompt.

 3. To run the forecasting package, type `python -m forecasting.run_forecaster` and hit Enter/Return.
-The files are structured as a _package_ (and therefore must be executed this way) so that one module can import other modules.
-This is a much cleaner solution than including all our Python code in a single script.
 The execution time will depend on your specific machine (mine takes around 30-40 seconds).
 While this package is accomplishing quite a bit, there's not much to see here (that's what the web app is for).

 4. To launch the Streamlit web app, type `streamlit run forecasting/app.py`.
 By default, the app will show performance metrics and a forecast plot for each of the two models.
 Additionally, you may view the raw forecast data by clicking a checkbox.